sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## @-File now supports line numbers

-Users can now add line number context to their @-mentioned queries by appending ':line-range' after file names.
-The line range will be parsed and used to generate more precise code links.
+You can now specify line numbers when you @-mention files in chat, by appending ':line-range' after the file name, allowing you to @-mention parts of large files.
+We've also updated the Explain Code and Find Code Smells commands to take advantage of this, so it's clearer what lines of code the commands are referencing.

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/@file-line-numbers.gif)